cannadayr/Linux-XDP-Content-Based-Router/kernel/udp-udp/README.md

 		bpf_trace_printk(fwdError, sizeof(fwdError), rc);
 ```
-If the forwarding table lookup is successful, the source and destination MAC address is copied into the ethernet header and `bpf_redirect_map` is called.
+If the forwarding table lookup is successful, the source and destination MAC address is copied into the ethernet header and `bpf_redirect_map` is called to redirect the packet.

 ## Functionality